Poem by R.M. Dolin, May 5, 2025, Read Other Poems

 with no one other me

-lacing my head with worry.
+to lace my mind with worry.

-There's a suddenness to goodbye
+There's a suddenness in goodbye

-making my next start
+making the next start over

-Something you can't understand
+Something you refuse to understand

-any more than me saying
+any more me saying,

 I can't give what I haven't got.

-You may not be gone
+You may not yet be gone

-but you were always moving on,
+but were always moving on,